OpenOCL/openocl.github.io/_posts/2019-03-15-stock-pro-race-car.md

 hidden: false
 ---

-**Mustafa Alp** from the *Polytechnic University of Milan* sent us a great video of his implementation in OpenOCL:
+**Mustafa Alp** from the *Polytechnic University of Milan* sent us a great video of his implementation in OpenOCL.

 ![Animation of race track](/assets/posts/lapsim_2208_v1.gif)
 <span style="font-size: xx-small;">(Image courtesy of Mustafa Alp)</span>